 Current Root Password.

 Next, configure the Windows Service details.
-This includes the service name, whether the MySQL Server should be loaded at startup, and how the Windows Service for MySQL Server is executed.
+This includes the service name, whether the MySQL server should be loaded at startup, and how the MySQL server Windows service is executed.

 When configuring Run Windows Services as ... using a Custom User, the custom user must have privileges to log on to Microsoft Windows as a service.
-And the Next button will be disabled until this user is configured with these user rights.
+The Next button will be disabled until this user is configured with the required privileges.

 On Microsoft Windows 7, this is configured by loading the

 As A Service.
 Choose